superrune/3dsmaxSeuratExport/README.md

 ## Known issues

 The script have only been tested with 3ds Max 2018 and Redshift, but should work in other releases or renderers.
-I have only tested the resulting Seurat files in the tester Binary that comes with Seurat - and not in an actual VR headset.
-I did not see any changing speculars, which I was hoping was part of the format, and I'm not sure if that is missing or not.
 Sample output files are coming soon.

 Have fun!